Rawalpindi Division: After independence

-On independence in 1947, the division was one of four divisions of the province of West Punjab but from 1955 to 1970, the divisions was one of twelve (later thirteen) divisions of West Pakistan province under the One Unit policy.
+On independence in 1947, the division was one of four divisions of the province of West Punjab but from 1955 to 1970, the division was one of twelve (later thirteen) divisions of West Pakistan province under the One Unit policy.
 On the dissolution of West Pakistan, the division was restored to the new Punjab province, but parts of the division were transferred with parts of Lahore Division to form the new Gujranwala Division.

 Geography

 Rawalpindi division shares borders with Gujrat division, Mianwali division and Sargodha division.

 Demographics

 Population

+The first censuses of Rawalpindi Division were done during colonial rule by British authorities when it was part of British India, the original division of Rawalpindi was bigger than the modern division which is why the 1901 census shows a significantly larger population than the 1951 census.
 According to 2023 census, Rawalpindi division had a population of 11,406,496, roughly equal to the nation of Jordan or the US state of Georgia.